United Nations Sustainable Development Goals

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

-- Our highly sought-after Students into Schools programme connects our students up with local schools in the West Yorkshire area.
+- Our highly sought-after Students into Schools programme connects our students with local schools in the West Yorkshire area.
 Through this programme, university students share their passion for their subject with local schools and give something back to the community, in the areas that need it most.

 - The Leeds Institute for Teaching Excellence (LITE) promotes and supports innovation and excellence in teaching and disseminates outcomes for impact on student learning.
 It offers teaching enhancement programmes, mentoring and fellowships in all areas of student education.